JDLeongomez/Old-Personal-Website/content/en/authors/admin/_index.md

 I am an Associate Professor and Researcher at the [Human Behaviour Lab (LACH)](https://www.researchgate.net/lab/Laboratorio-de-Analisis-del-Comportamiento-Humano-LACH-Oscar-R-Sanchez), [Faculty of Psychology](https://www.uelbosque.edu.co/psicologia), at [Universidad El Bosque](https://www.uelbosque.edu.co/) in Bogota, Colombia.
 My research interests include mate choice and human vocal communication, with an aspiration towards understanding musicality.
 I am also interested in bioacoustics and psychoacoustics, as well as hormonal effects on human behaviour.
 I am getting more and more passionate about quantitative methods and R programming, to promote reproducibility and open science.

+{{< figure library="true" src="IA_logo.png" title="" lightbox="true" >}}
 ## [Investigación Abierta](#posts) (YouTube channel)

-Investigación Abierta is a [YouTube channel](https://www.youtube.com/channel/UCs-6iLG3cnZwtGFcvyObPpA) (in Spanish) where I post videos and tutorials related to quantitative research methods and open science, as well as useful open source software.
+Investigación Abierta is a [YouTube channel](https://www.youtube.com/channel/UCs-6iLG3cnZwtGFcvyObPpA) (in Spanish) where I sometimes post videos and tutorials related to quantitative research methods and open science, as well as useful open source software.
 You can find information in English about the videos [here](#posts).